 "Sometimes I wonder how I would have handled virtual reality as a virile young male rey.
-I fear I would have become hopelessly addicted to cyber-sex, in the absence of imposed limitations."
+I fear I would have become hopelessly addicted to some aberrant form of cyber-sex, in the absence of imposed limitations."
 At present few restrictions applied to virtual experience, though counseling was discretely offered to individuals tending toward repetitive self-destructive behavior.
 Most users resolved obsessive cravings by acting them out in an accepting fantasy setting, often with the guidance of psychological tools.